egor-baranov/Emojihouse/README.md

 # 🏠 Emojihouse
-This is a messenger inspired by Telegram and Clubhouse that allows you to communicate with other people using only emojis.
+___This is a messenger inspired by Telegram and Clubhouse that allows you to communicate with other people using only emojis.___

 ## Key features
-* Account creation
+✅ Account creation
-* Creation of chat
+✅ Creation of chat
-* Joining by invite links into already existing chats
+✅ Joining by invite links into already existing chats ✅ Sending messages
-* Sending messages
-* Server side powered by Google Firebase
+✅ Server side powered by Google Firebase
+🅾️ Ability to copy link from the chat
+🅾️ Account data editing
+🅾️ Deleting of symbols while typing text
+🅾️ Deleting of messages and account (you can delete app and account will automatically be deleted) 🅾️ Account sync between multiple devices
+🅾️ Replying to messages

 ## Codes for testing channels:
 winx club: 🏠😎🏠🤡🏠🤯